KilArmd/jpa-sortable/README.md

 # principles
 1. Never believe clients' inputs.
-2. Guarantee outputs as possible as code can do even incorrect inputs.
+2. Guarantee outputs as possible as codes can do even incorrect inputs.